arazi2/aisends.github.io/_pages/publications.md

 F. Afghah, A. Razi, K. Najarian, "A Shapley Value Solution to Game Theoretic-Based Feature Reduction in False Alarm Detection," in Workshop on Machine Learning in Healthcare, Neural Information Processing Systems (NIPS), Montreal, Canada, December 2015. <a href="https://arxiv.org/abs/1512.01680">(Link)</a>

 F. Afghah, A. Razi, S.M.R.
-Soroushmehr, S. Molaei, H. Ghanbari, K. Najarian, "A Game Theoretic Predictive Modeling Approach to Reduction of False Alarm," in 2015 International Conference for Smart Health (ICSH’15), Mayo Clinic, 2015. <a href="the_link_comes_here_later">(Link)</a>
+Soroushmehr, S. Molaei, H. Ghanbari, K. Najarian, "A Game Theoretic Predictive Modeling Approach to Reduction of False Alarm," in 2015 International Conference for Smart Health (ICSH’15), Mayo Clinic, 2015. <a href="https://link.springer.com/chapter/10.1007/978-3-319-29175-8_11">(Link)</a>

-A. Razi, N. Banerjee, N. Dimitrova, V. Vinay, "Non-linear Bayesian Framework to Determine the Transcriptional Effects of Cancer-Associated Genomic Aberrations," in IEEE Engineering in Medicine and Biology Society (EMBC), Italy, August 2015, PMID: 26737785. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, N. Banerjee, N. Dimitrova, V. Vinay, "Non-linear Bayesian Framework to Determine the Transcriptional Effects of Cancer-Associated Genomic Aberrations," in IEEE Engineering in Medicine and Biology Society (EMBC), Italy, August 2015, PMID: 26737785. <a href="https://pubmed.ncbi.nlm.nih.gov/26737785/">(Link)</a>

-L. Wang, A. Razi, M. Rodriges, R. Calderbank, L. Carin, "Nonlinear Information-Theoretic Compressive Projection Design," in International Conference on Machine Learning (ICML), vol. 32, China, 2014. <a href="the_link_comes_here_later">(Link)</a>
+L. Wang, A. Razi, M. Rodriges, R. Calderbank, L. Carin, "Nonlinear Information-Theoretic Compressive Projection Design," in International Conference on Machine Learning (ICML), vol. 32, China, 2014. <a href="https://proceedings.mlr.press/v32/wangh14.html">(Link)</a>

-A. Razi, F. Afghah, A. Belle, K. Najarian, K. Ward, "Blood Loss Severity Prediction Using Game Theoretic Based Feature," in IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), pp. 776–780, Italy, 2014. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, F. Afghah, A. Belle, K. Najarian, K. Ward, "Blood Loss Severity Prediction Using Game Theoretic-Based Feature," in IEEE-EMBS International Conference on Biomedical and Health Informatics (BHI), pp. 776–780, Italy, 2014. <a href="https://ieeexplore.ieee.org/document/6864479/">(Link)</a>

-F. Afghah, A. Razi, "Cooperative Spectrum Leasing in Cognitive Radio Networks," in National Wireless Research Collaboration Symposium (NWRCS), pp. 106–111, Idaho Falls, USA, May 2014. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, A. Razi, "Cooperative Spectrum Leasing in Cognitive Radio Networks," in National Wireless Research Collaboration Symposium (NWRCS), pp. 106–111, Idaho Falls, USA, May 2014. <a href="http://ieeexplore.ieee.org/document/6942513/">(Link)</a>

-A. Razi, A. Abedi, A. Ephremides, "Delay Minimization with Channel-Adaptive Packetization Policy for Random Data Traffic," in 48th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–6, March 2014. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, A. Abedi, A. Ephremides, "Delay Minimization with Channel-Adaptive Packetization Policy for Random Data Traffic," in 48th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–6, March 2014. <a href="https://ieeexplore.ieee.org/document/6814128/">(Link)</a>

-F. Afghah, A. Razi, A. Abedi, "Power Allocation in Parallel Relay Channels Using a Near-Potential Game Theoretical Approach," in 48th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–6, March 2014. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, A. Razi, A. Abedi, "Power Allocation in Parallel Relay Channels Using a Near-Potential Game Theoretical Approach," in 48th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–6, March 2014. <a href="https://ieeexplore.ieee.org/document/6814170/">(Link)</a>

-F. Afghah, M. Costa, A. Razi, A. Abedi, A. Ephremides, "A Reputation-based Stackelberg Game Approach for Spectrum Sharing with Cognitive Cooperation," in IEEE 52nd Annual Conference on Decision and Control (CDC), pp. 3287–3292, Firenze, Italy, 2013. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, M. Costa, A. Razi, A. Abedi, A. Ephremides, "A Reputation-based Stackelberg Game Approach for Spectrum Sharing with Cognitive Cooperation," in IEEE 52nd Annual Conference on Decision and Control (CDC), pp. 3287–3292, Firenze, Italy, 2013. <a href="https://ieeexplore.ieee.org/document/6760385/">(Link)</a>

-A. Razi, A. Abedi, "Adaptive Bi-Modal Decoder for Binary Source Estimation with Two Observers," in 46th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–5, March 2012. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, A. Abedi, "Adaptive Bi-Modal Decoder for Binary Source Estimation with Two Observers," in 46th Annual Conference on Information Sciences and Systems (CISS), Princeton University, pp. 1–5, March 2012. <a href="https://ieeexplore.ieee.org/document/6310856/">(Link)</a>

 A. Abedi, A. Razi, F. Afghah, "Smart Battery-Free Wireless Sensor Networks for Structural Health Monitoring," in the 8th International Workshop on Structural Health Monitoring, Stanford University, USA, September 2011. <a href="the_link_comes_here_later">(Link)</a>

-A. Razi, A. Abedi, "Interference Reduction in Wireless Passive Sensor Networks Using Directional Antennas," Best Paper Award, IEEE Fly by Wireless Workshop, pp. 1–4, Montreal, Canada, June 2011. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, A. Abedi, "Interference Reduction in Wireless Passive Sensor Networks Using Directional Antennas," Best Paper Award, IEEE Fly by Wireless Workshop, pp. 1–4, Montreal, Canada, June 2011. <a href="http://ieeexplore.ieee.org/document/5965560/">(Link)</a>

-A. Razi, A. Abedi, "Study and Implementation of Distributed PCCC Coding Scheme for Binary Source Estimation Using Multiple Observations," Poster presentation, School of Information Theory, Austin, USA, May 2011. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, A. Abedi, "Study and Implementation of Distributed PCCC Coding Scheme for Binary Source Estimation Using Multiple Observations," Poster presentation, School of Information Theory, Austin, USA, May 2011. <a href="https://www.itsoc.org/school2011/files/posters/arazi-poster.pdf">(Link)</a>

-A. Razi, K. Yasami, A. Abedi, "On Minimum Number of Wireless Sensors Required for Reliable Binary Source Estimation," in IEEE Wireless Communications and Networking Conference (WCNC), pp. 1852–1857, Cancun, Mexico, March 2011. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, K. Yasami, A. Abedi, "On Minimum Number of Wireless Sensors Required for Reliable Binary Source Estimation," in IEEE Wireless Communications and Networking Conference (WCNC), pp. 1852–1857, Cancun, Mexico, March 2011. <a href="https://ieeexplore.ieee.org/document/5779415/">(Link)</a>

-F. Afghah, A. Razi, A. Abedi, "Throughput Optimization in Relay Networks Using Markovian Game Theory," in IEEE Wireless Communications and Networking Conference (WCNC), pp. 1080–1085, Cancun, Mexico, March 2011. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, A. Razi, A. Abedi, "Throughput Optimization in Relay Networks Using Markovian Game Theory," in IEEE Wireless Communications and Networking Conference (WCNC), pp. 1080–1085, Cancun, Mexico, March 2011. <a href="https://ieeexplore.ieee.org/document/5779310/">(Link)</a>

-A. Razi, F. Afghah, A. Abedi, "Hierarchical Network Development of Wireless Passive Sensors," in IEEE Fly by Wireless Workshop, pp. 30–31, August 2010. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, F. Afghah, A. Abedi, "Hierarchical Network Development of Wireless Passive Sensors," in IEEE Fly by Wireless Workshop, pp. 30–31, August 2010. <a href="https://ieeexplore.ieee.org/document/5613796/">(Link)</a>

-F. Afghah, A. Razi, A. Abedi, "Wireless Cooperative Relaying Using Game Theory," in CANEUS/IEEE Fly by Wireless Workshop, pp. 24–27, Orono, USA, August 2010. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, A. Razi, A. Abedi, "Wireless Cooperative Relaying Using Game Theory," in CANEUS/IEEE Fly by Wireless Workshop, pp. 24–27, Orono, USA, August 2010. <a href="http://ieeexplore.ieee.org/document/5613786">(Link)</a>

-A. Razi, A. Abedi, "Distributed Coding of Sources with Unknown Correlation Parameter," in World Congress in Computer Science, Computer Engineering, and Applied Computing (WorldComp’10), pp. 566–571, Las Vegas, April 2010. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, A. Abedi, "Distributed Coding of Sources with Unknown Correlation Parameter," in World Congress in Computer Science, Computer Engineering, and Applied Computing (WorldComp’10), pp. 566–571, Las Vegas, April 2010. <a href="https://www.researchgate.net/publication/220719421_Distributed_Coding_of_Sources_with_Unknown_Correlation_Parameter">(Link)</a>

-A. Razi, M. Ardebilipour, F. Afghah, "Space-Time Block Codes Assisted by Fast Turbo Codes," in the 4th International Conference on Wireless Communications, Networking and Mobile Computing (WiCOM 2008), pp. 1–6, Dalian, China, October 2008. <a href="the_link_comes_here_later">(Link)</a>
+A. Razi, M. Ardebilipour, F. Afghah, "Space-Time Block Codes Assisted by Fast Turbo Codes," in the 4th International Conference on Wireless Communications, Networking and Mobile Computing (WiCOM 2008), pp. 1–6, Dalian, China, October 2008. <a href="http://ieeexplore.ieee.org/document/4678256">(Link)</a>

-F. Afghah, M. Ardebilipour, A. Razi, "Concatenation of Space-Time Block Codes and LDPC Codes," in the 13th International Telecommunications Network Strategy and Planning Symposium (NETWORK 2008), pp. 61–66, Budapest, Hungary, September 2008. <a href="the_link_comes_here_later">(Link)</a>
+F. Afghah, M. Ardebilipour, A. Razi, "Concatenation of Space-Time Block Codes and LDPC Codes," in the 13th International Telecommunications Network Strategy and Planning Symposium (NETWORK 2008), pp. 61–66, Budapest, Hungary, September 2008. <a href="https://ieeexplore.ieee.org/document/6231304">(Link)</a>